Huwara: British Mandate period

 In the 1922 census of Palestine conducted by the British Mandate authorities, Huwara had a population of 921, all Muslims, increasing slightly in the 1931 census, where Huwara (together with the smaller location Bir Quza) had 240 occupied houses and a population of 955, still all Muslims.

 In the 1945 statistics Huwwara had a population of 1,300, all Muslims, with 7,982 dunams of land, according to an official land and population survey.
 Of this, 607 dunams were plantations and irrigable land, 4,858 used for cereals, while 129 dunams were built-up (urban) land.

 The first elementary school was established in 1947.
 Huwara Elementary as well as secondary schools serves infants from neighboring villages up to the present time.

-Jordanian era
+Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Huwara came under Jordanian rule.
 The first elementary school was converted into secondary school in 1962.
 The first female elementary school was established in 1957.

 The Jordanian census of 1961 found 1,966 inhabitants.

-Post-1967
+Post-1967–2022

 Since the 1967 Six-Day War, Huwara has been under Israeli occupation.